defold/defold.github.io/manuals/collection-proxy.md

 ---
+brief: This manual explains how to dynamically create new game worlds and switch between them.
+github: https://github.com/defold/doc
+language: en
 layout: manual
-language: en
-github: https://github.com/defold/doc
-toc: ["Collection proxy","Creating a collection proxy component","Bootstrap","Loading a collection","Addressing into the new world","Unloading a world","Time step","Caveats and common issues"]
 title: Collection proxy manual
-brief: This manual explains how to dynamically create new game worlds and switch between them.
+toc: '["Collection proxy","Creating a collection proxy component","Bootstrap","Loading a collection","Addressing into the new world","Unloading a world","Time step","Caveats
+  and common issues"]'
 ---

 # Collection proxy